Aamir1551/CompSwap/README.md

 ```
 pip install -r requirements.txt
 ```
 Which will install the necessary packages you require.
-Afte this, run the python files in this virtual environment.
+After this, run the python files in this virtual environment.
 Note that we are using python version 3.12.4